 Important!
 If notified, via the health department and by monitoring airnow.gov, that it is unhealthy for students to be outside, the school leadership team will be notified, via the Operations team.
-In this case, recess and other outdoor activities should be cancelled and schools should follow the "rainy day" schedule for outdoor activities.
+In this case, recess and other outdoor activities should be canceled and schools should follow the "rainy day" schedule for outdoor activities.
 The Operations team will use the following table from airnow.gov to determine the appropriate action.

 AQI Basics for Ozone and Particle Pollution Daily AQI Color Levels of Concern Values of Index Description of Air Quality Green Good 0 to 50 Air quality is satisfactory, and air pollution poses little or no risk.
 Yellow Moderate 51 to 100 Air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
 Orange Unhealthy for Sensitive Groups 101 to 150 Members of sensitive groups may experience health effects.
 The general public is less likely to be affected.
-D - 4 Some members of the general public may experience health effects; members of sensitive groups may experience more serious health effects.
-Red Unhealthy 151 to 200 Purple Unhealthy Very Unhealthy 151 to 200 201 to 300
+Red Unhealthy 151 to 200 Some members of the general public may experience health effects; members of sensitive groups may experience more serious health effects.
+Purple Very Unhealthy 201 to 300 Health alert: The risk of health effects is increased for everyone.
+Maroon Hazardous 301 and higher Health warning of emergency conditions: everyone is more likely to be affected.